Lexington-class aircraft carrier: Propulsion

 Turbo-electric propulsion had been chosen for the battlecruisers because American companies struggled to produce the very large geared turbines necessary for such big ships and was retained when they were converted into aircraft carriers.
 One advantage of turbo-electric drive was that the substitution of flexible electric cables for bulky steam-lines allowed the motors to be mounted farther aft; this reduced vibration and weight by shortening the propeller shafts.
 Another was the ability to go astern at full power without needing a separate reverse turbine to do so, simply by reversing the electrical polarity of the motors.
 Other benefits were the ability to operate all four propellers if one of the turbo generators failed, and the possibility of operating only some of the generators at low speed with suitably higher loading and greater efficiency. "[Turbo-electric drive] was efficient, rugged and always reliable.
 But it was also heavy, intricate, and not easy to maintain and keep tuned up."
 The machinery also required special ventilation measures to dissipate heat and to keep out any salt air.
 Even with this and elaborate insulation measures, protection from moisture or from flooding due to battle damage or other causes remained problematic and it posed the danger of high voltage to the crew if damaged.

 Each propeller was 14 ft 9 in in diameter and each of the four propeller shafts was powered by two 22500 shp electric motors acting in tandem.
 These motors were about five times the size of any earlier electric motor.
 Four General Electric turbo generators powered each propeller shaft and each was rated at 35200 kW, 5000 volts and 4620 amps of direct current (DC).
-Each of the four AC alternators produced 40,000 kVA.
+Each of the four alternating current (AC) alternators produced 40,000 kVA.
 Sixteen water-tube boilers, each in their own individual compartment, provided steam for the generators at a working pressure of 295 psi and a temperature of 460 °F. The turbo-electric machinery of the Lexington-class ships was designed to produce a total of 180000 shp and propel the ships at 33.25 kn, but each ship reached over 202000 shp and 34.5 knots in sea trials in 1928.
 Six 750 kW DC turbo generators were installed in the upper levels of the two main turbine compartments.

 The ships carried a maximum of 6688 LT of fuel oil, but only 5400 LT of that was usable as the rest had to be retained as ballast in the port fuel tanks to offset the weight of the island and main guns.
 They demonstrated a range of 9910 nmi at a speed of 10.7 kn with 4540 LT of oil.